mfbari/DesignPatterns/SOLID/SingleResponsibilityPrinciple/README.md

-The Single Responsibility Principle states that a class should have only one responsibililty.
+### The Single Responsibility Principle states that

-If I am a programmer than my primary job is to code.
-If someone asks me to get coffee, then that is not my primary job.
+* A class should have a single reason to change.
+* A class should have a primary responsibility, and it should not take up other responsibility.
+* Separation of concerns.